Choosing Longboard Wheels

 The first decision you need to make when choosing longboard wheels is what size you want.
 Most longboard wheels are between 64-80mm in diameter with 70mm being the most common size.
 In general, larger wheels accelerate slower but have a higher top speed and will more easily roll over cracks and debris.
 Smaller wheels will fit on more setups and accelerate faster but have a slower top speed.

-The most important thing to consider when choosing wheel size is whether they will fit on your setup without causing wheelbite.
-Reverse kingpin trucks are taller and will give you more wheel clearance than standard kingpin trucks.
+The most important thing to consider is whether the wheels will fit on your setup without causing wheelbite.
 If your deck has large cut outs then you should be able fit any size wheel.
-However, if your board has small cut outs or none at all, you may need to add a ¼'' riser pad or more to accommodate wheels that are larger than 70mm.
-65mm wheels and a ¼'' riser pad work great for turning a park deck into an all city cruiser.
+If your board does not have cut outs, you may need to add a ¼'' riser pad or more to accommodate wheels that are larger than 65mm.

-The contact patch of a wheel is the rounded surface which rolls on or makes contact with the ground.
-Longboard wheels have contact patches that range from of 29-70mm though most wheels fall somewhere in the middle between 38-55mm.
+The contact patch is the surface of the wheel which rolls on the ground.
 A wider contact patch gives a wheel more grip and is generally preferred for downhill while a narrower contact patch gives the wheel less grip and is generally preferred for freeride.
 While sliding, a wider contact patch will slow you down quicker and give you more control, but will be harder to initiate and have a more abrupt transition from grip to slip.

-Stone ground contact patches have become very popular for freeride wheels in recent years.
-When brand new wheels come out of their molds, they have a shiny coating on their surface which is commonly referred to as its skin or mold release.
-The wheel's skin is very grippy and makes the wheels very difficult to slide.
-It usually takes quite a few slides to break in or wear the skins off so that they slide quiet and smooth.
-For this reason many manufacturers now stone grind the skins off the contact patches of their round lipped freeride wheels so that they slide great right out of the package.
-Stone ground wheels are highly recommended for beginners who want to learn how to slide.
+Stone ground contact patches are very popular for freeride wheels and are highly recommended for beginners who want to learn how to slide.
+When brand new wheels come out of their molds, they have a shiny skin on their surface which is very grippy.
+It usually takes multiple slides to wear the skin off before a wheel slides smoothly, so many manufacturers stone grind the contact patches of their round lipped freeride wheels so that they slide great right out of the package.

-The durometer rating of a wheel assesses its hardness.
-Most longboard wheels have a durometer from 75-88a, making them very soft in comparison to typical skateboard wheels which usually have durometer ratings of 90-101a.
-In general, lower durometer longboard wheels have more grip but roll slower while higher durometer longboard wheels have less grip but roll faster.
+In general, softer longboard wheels have more grip but roll slower while higher durometer longboard wheels have less grip but roll faster.
 The most popular durometers for nearly all types of longboarding are 78a and 80a because they have a happy medium of grip, roll speed, and slide-ability.

 Durometer is a good general guide to use for narrowing down your longboard wheel choices, but not all 78a wheels preform the same.
 A wheel's urethane formula dictates just as much about the way the wheel performs.